-- 2. Do not tolerate acts of aggression. - 3.
-Respect the talent, potential and development of fellow players and competitors. - 4.
-Care for and respect the equipment provided to you as part of your program. - 5.
-Be frank and honest with your coach concerning illness and injury and your ability to train fully within the program requirements. - 6.
-At all times avoid intimate relationships with your coach. - Conduct yourself in a professional manner relating to language, temper and punctuality. - 8.
-Maintain high personal behaviour standards at all times. - 9.
-Abide by the rules and respect the decision of the official, making all appeals through the formal process and respecting the final decision. - Be honest in your attitude and preparation to training.
-Work equally hard for yourself and your team. - 11.
-Cooperate with coaches and staff in development of programs to adequately prepare you for competition at the highest level.
+- a) Respect the talent, potential and development of fellow participants. - b) Care for and respect the equipment provided to you as part of your program. - c) Be frank and honest with your coach concerning illness and injury and your ability to train fully within the program requirements. - d) Always maintain high personal behaviour standards. - Cooperate with coaches and staff in the development of programs to adequately prepare you for competition at the highest level. - f) Participate for their own enjoyment and benefit, not to please others. - g) Do not tolerate acts of aggression. - At all times avoid intimate relationships with your coach, including electronic forms of communication. - Conduct yourself in a professional manner relating to language, temper and punctuality, including social media and electronic forms of communication. - Abide by the rules and respect the decision of the official, making all appeals through the formal process and respecting the final decision.